van1985/react-training-in-house/nivel-2/1-component-api.md

 ## displayName

 The displayName string is used in debugging messages.
-JSX sets this value automatically; see JSX in Depth.
+JSX sets this value automatically;

 ## propTypes

 propTypes can be defined as a property on the component class itself, to define what types the props should be.
 It should be a map from prop names to types as defined in React.PropTypes.

 In development mode, when an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
 In production mode, propTypes checks are skipped for efficiency.

 For example, this code ensures that the color prop is a string: